 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's imperative that your solar installer has the proper licensing.
-This ensures that the work is done correctly using current installation best practices.
-There are five specific levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
-To earn licensure, an installer must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.
+It's important to hire a licensed solar installer.
+This help guarantee that the work is done correctly using current installation best practices.
+There are five distinct levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
+To earn a license, an installer must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

 Check review sites like the Better Business Bureau (BBB), TrustPilot, and Google Reviews to see customer feedback about local solar companies.
 Detailed reviews can help you evaluate a company's reliability and customer service.
 Use caution with companies that have no reviews or mostly negative ones.